The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Mid-infrared spectra

 It should be noted that the CO fundamental band overlaps with the overtones of SiO and SO (and marginally with SiS), as seen in Fig.~\ref{fig:cosio}.
 In the model here, only the SiO first overtone is predicted to be visible of these, with both SO and SiS overtones being very weak compared to the CO emission.
 For a discussion about the SiO first overtone see Sect.~\ref{sect:spec_sio}.

 The CO first overtone ranges from $\sim$2.2~\micron~to $\sim$3~\micron~with a peak at around 2.3~\micron.
-While weak compared to the fundamental band, it contributes around 50\% of the flux in this wavelength region, and is visible especially in the early phases (100-200 days) and also in the very late phases (after 450 days) when the CO mass has increased significantly.
+While weak compared to the fundamental band, it contributes around 50\% of the flux in this wavelength region, and is visible especially in the early phases (100-200 days).
 The CO overtone is the most observed molecular feature for all types of supernovae, as its wavelength is positioned so that it possible to observe with ground-based telescopes.
 For Type II SNe the first overtone has been observed in the following: SN 1987A \citep{catchpoleSpectroscopicPhotometricObservations1988}, SN 1995ad \citep{spyromilioCarbonMonoxideSupernova1996}, SN 1998S \citep{gerardyDetectionCODust2000}, SN 1998de \citep{spyromilioCarbonMonoxideType2001}, SN 1999em \citep{spyromilioCarbonMonoxideType2001}, SN 2002hh \citep{pozzoOpticalInfraredObservations2006}, SN 2004di \citep{kotakEarlyTimeSpitzerObservations2005}, and SN 2011dh \citep{ergonTypeIIbSN2015}.
-For Type Ibc there are another handful of observations available: SN 2000ew \citep{gerardyCarbonMonoxideType2002}, SN 2007gr \citep{hunterExtensiveOpticalNearinfrared2009}, SN 2013eg \citep{droutDoublepeakedSN2013ge2016}, and SN 2020oi \citep{rhoNearInfraredOpticalObservations2020}.
-It should be noted that CO is not universally observed in type Ibc SNe; e.g. \citet{pandey_2021} reports the absence of CO first overtone features up to 319 days in SN 2012au.
+For Type Ibc there are another handful of observations available: SN 2000ew \citep{gerardyCarbonMonoxideType2002}, SN 2007gr \citep{hunterExtensiveOpticalNearinfrared2009}, SN 2013eg \citep{droutDoublepeakedSN2013ge2016}, and SN 2020oi \citep{rhoNearInfraredOpticalObservations2021}.
+It should be noted that CO is not universally observed in type Ibc SNe; for instance \citet{pandey_2021} reports the absence of CO first overtone features up to 319 days in SN 2012au.
 In Sect.~\ref{sect:comp_obs} we compare the luminosity in the CO first overtone emission in our model with the observed luminosity for Type Ibc SNe.